hgsn123/RefinedBlizzPlates-WotLK/README.md

 - Implemented a Blacklist to hide specific nameplates or replace them with icons.
 - Added an option to replace friendly player nameplates with only the name and class icon.
 - Added click-through behavior for totems, blacklist and, optionally, friendly nameplates.
-- Integrated optional system that simulates Retail-like nameplate stacking.
+- Integrated optional system that simulates Retail's nameplate stacking.

 ## Screenshots
 <p align="center">